umbertomig/POLI272/b_Bureaucracy/a_Syllabus.md

 ---

 ## Academic Integrity
 Academic integrity is expected of everyone at UC San Diego.
 Dishonesty undermines learning and certification of abilities.
 Any violations will be reported to the Academic Integrity Office and may result in sanctions, including failure in the class or suspension.
-Collaborations are encouraged, but work must be your own.
+I encourage collaborations, but work must be your own.

 For more details, visit the [UCSD Academic Integrity Office](https://academicintegrity.ucsd.edu).